autodesk-platform-services/aps-labelscluster-sample/README.md

 ### Introduction

 When we start adding labels to our scenes, we might get to a point where it gets too crowded.
-It is at this point thet we need to think of a way to improve visualization without limiting the amount of annotations added to the scene.
+It is at this point that we need to think of a way to improve visualization without limiting the number of annotations added to the scene.
 This is the goal of this sample.
-It shows a way to achieve that grouping sprites depending of the camera orientation.
+It shows a way to achieve that grouping of sprites depending on the camera orientation.

 ![thumbnail](./assets/thumbnail.gif)